Verovian-LMS/vlms/docs/user-guide.md

 ### Progress Tracking
 - View overall course progress on the dashboard
-- See individual lecture completion status
+- See individual lesson completion status
 - Resume from where you left off with one click

 ## Participating in Webinars